bscotch/stitch/README.md

 + **All data is overwritten** in the target for module assets.
 Any changes you've made that aren't also in the source module will be lost forever.
 The exception to this is Texture and Audio Group membership when you use Stitch's system to manage those.
 + Only **resources** (e.g. sprites, objects, scripts, etc. -- the things in the IDE's resource tree) and **Included Files** are importable as modules.
 + Module assets in the target that are *not* in the source are moved to a folder called "MODULE_CONFLICTS".
 This prevents data loss.
 This behavior can be changed with the `doNotMoveConflicting` programmatic option or the `--do-not-move-conflicting` CLI flag.
 + GameMaker Studio does not have a concept of *namespacing*, so it is easy to end up with conflicting asset names between the source and target.
-By default an error is thrown in this case (leading to an incomplete import) so that you can manually resolve the conflict.
+By default an error is thrown in this case (leading to an incomplete merge) so that you can manually resolve the conflict.
 You can can this behavior using the `onClobber` programmatic option or the `--on-clobber` CLI option, setting the value to `overwrite` (to keep the source version) or `skip` (to keep the target version).
 + Failed imports may result in broken projects.
 Failures result from conflicts between the source and target, in particular when a resource in each has the same name but different type, or is in a different module.

-### Import Assets <a id="import-asset"></a>
+### Create Assets <a id="import-asset"></a>

 Managing art, audio, and file assets can be quite painful.
 GMS2 does not provide any batch-import or other pipeline tooling for converting external assets (like images, sounds, and other files) into GameMaker assets.
 Stitch provides such mechanisms, so that you can build pipelines appropriate to your technology stack.